pkdone/practical-mongodb-aggregations-book/src/examples/joining/one-to-one-join.md

 ## Expected Results

-Three documents should be returned, representing the three customers orders that occurred in 2020, but with each orders `product_id` field replaced by two new looked up fields, `product_name` and `product_category`, as shown below:
+Three documents should be returned, representing the three customers orders that occurred in 2020, but with each order's `product_id` field replaced by two new looked up fields, `product_name` and `product_category`, as shown below:

 ```javascript
 [